The Fall (2006 film): Plot

-Roy talks Alexandria into stealing a bottle of morphine tablets locked in a fellow patient's cabinet, and then downs it all.
+Roy talks Alexandria into stealing a bottle of pills locked in a fellow patient's cabinet, and then downs the contents.
 As he falls asleep he attempts to finish the story with the Bandit finding love, and he tells Alexandria not to return the next day.
 She does not obey, and is devastated to see a dead patient being taken away; however, the deceased is Roy's elderly, denture-wearing roommate.
-Roy awakens and realizes the pills were placebos.
+Roy awakens and lashes out when he realizes the pills were placebos.
 Alexandria, desperate to help Roy, sneaks out of bed to the pharmacy.
 She climbs onto the cabinet but loses her footing, falls, and sustains a severe head injury.
 She receives surgery, after which she is visited by Roy, who confesses his deception.
 He pleads with Alexandria to ask someone else to end the story, but she insists on hearing Roy's ending.

 Roy reluctantly and drunkenly continues the story.
 The heroes are betrayed and die one by one, and it seems that Governor Odious will be triumphant.
 Alexandria becomes increasingly upset, but Roy insists that it is his story to tell and the Bandit is a coward.
 She declares that it is hers too and begs Roy to let the Bandit live.
 Roy finally agrees, and the epic tale comes to an end; Governor Odious lays dying and the Bandit and his daughter are alive and together.
 In a final twist, Roy confronts the character representing his ex-girlfriend.
 She says the story's pain and suffering were all part of a "test" of the Bandit's love for her.
 The Bandit rejects her and her manipulations at last.

 With the story complete, Roy and Alexandria, along with the patients and staff of the hospital, watch the finished film that Roy appeared in, a Western featuring bandits, a Native American man, and Roy's ex-girlfriend.
-The crowd is delighted, but Roy's smile is broken in trepidation as the scene with his fateful jump draws near.
+The crowd is delighted, but Roy's smile is broken in disappointment as he realizes his stunt has been cut from the film.

 Alexandria's arm eventually heals and she returns to the orange orchard where her family works.
-Her voice-over reveals that Roy has recovered and is now back at work again.
+Her voice-over reveals that she believes Roy has recovered and is now back at work again.
 A montage of cuts from several of silent films' greatest and most dangerous stunts plays; she imagines all the stuntmen to be Roy.